trjohnst/express-mongoose-boilerplate/README.md

 ./start-server.sh
 ```

-You will not be able to view the app at [localhost:1234](http://localhost:1234/)
+You will now be able to view the app at [localhost:1234](http://localhost:1234/)